icopy-site/awesome-cn/docs/awesome/awesome-computercraft.md

 **ComputerCraft** is a mod for Minecraft which adds computers which are programmable with the Lua programming language. **ComputerCraft: Tweaked** is a fork of the mod for newer Minecraft versions.

 This project lives [on GitHub](https://github.com/tomodachi94/awesome-computercraft) and might not render correctly on third-party websites.

+If you think something should be added to the list, please [reach out](https://github.com/tomodachi94/awesome-computercraft/issues/new/choose).

 If you want to contribute, see [CONTRIBUTING.md](https://github.com/tomodachi94/awesome-computercraft/blob/master/./CONTRIBUTING.md).
 If you have other questions, see the [FAQ](https://github.com/tomodachi94/awesome-computercraft/blob/master/./FAQ.md).

 A note on abbreviations: `CC` is ComputerCraft, `CC:T` is ComputerCraft: Tweaked, and `CC:R` is ComputerCraft: Restitched.